nat-418/starpacker/README.md

 This repository contains a simple Tcl script called `starpacker.tcl`, as well as a `lib` directory with various runtimes and tools needed to build Starpacks.
-It also contains a `dist` folder containing Starpacks of the Starpacker application for 64 and 32-bit Linux.
+It also contains a `dist` folder containing Starpacks of the Starpacker application for x86_64 and ix86 Linux.

+## Supported Platforms

+Starpacker has been tested on Linux xand bundles Tcl 8.6 for the following platforms:

+* Linux x86_64
+* Linux ix86
+* Linux ARM
+* macOS ix86 + x86_64
+* macOS PowerPC + PowerPC64
+* Windows ix86
+* Windows x86_64

+More runtimes (aka tclkits) [are avaialble] for other platforms including Solaris SPARC, Android ARM, FreeBSD x86_64, etc.

 ## Usage